-Ticknall is situated in the heart of England, just south of the river Trent, 9 miles from the City of Derby and is widely regarded as southern Derbyshire’s most attractive village.
-It is perhaps best known today for Calke Abbey which is the second largest stately home in Derbyshire (after Chatsworth).
+With a population of just 612 (2021), the parish of Ticknall is situated in the heart of England, just south of the River Trent, 9 miles from the city of Derby and is widely regarded as southern Derbyshire’s most attractive village.
+It is perhaps best known today for Calke Abbey which is the second-largest stately home in Derbyshire (after Chatsworth).

-The delightful Georgian town of Melbourne, the jewel of South Derbyshire and birthplace of Thomas Cook the travel pioneer, is just two miles away.
+The charming Georgian town of Melbourne (pop.
+5,264 in 2021), the jewel of South Derbyshire and the birthplace of Thomas Cook the travel pioneer is just two miles away.

 Close by is Stanton Causeway, a scheduled Ancient Monument, and Swarkestone Bridge where on 5 December 1745 Bonnie Prince Charlie abandoned his march on London and turned back to Scotland.

-The bridge and causeway still carry the busy A514 traffic over the river Trent between the city of Derby and the South Derbyshire administrative centre of Swadlincote.
+The bridge and causeway still carry the busy A514 traffic over the River Trent and flood plain between the city of Derby and the South Derbyshire administrative centre of Swadlincote.